Our Story

 Chronicles Of Faith and Action

-The New York Avenue Presbyterian Church originated from the merger of F Street Associate Reformed Presbyterian Church and Second Presbyterian Church in 1859.
-With its location just blocks from the White House, NYAPC has hosted presidents, cabinet secretaries, and Congress members throughout its rich history.
+The New York Avenue Presbyterian Church originated from the merger of the F Street Associate Reformed Presbyterian Church and Second Presbyterian Church in 1859.
+With its location just blocks from the White House, NYAPC has hosted presidents, cabinet secretaries, and members of Congress throughout its rich history.
 The church has been deeply involved in social justice and civil rights movements, notably during the civil rights era and anti-war protests.
-NYAPC’s commitment to hospitality, homelessness support, outreach, and tutoring persists, showcasing its strong legacy and promising future.
+NYAPC’s commitment to prophetic preaching, fine music, hospitality, deep and long support for the children of Washington and for those affected by mental illness and homelessness persist, highlighting its powerful legacy and promising future.

 Our Timeline